 For details about the power supply capacity of a computer's USB port, contact the manufacturer of the computer.
 Though disconnecting and then reconnecting the USB cable will resume charging, you may need to do so repeatedly if the power supply capacity of the computer is low.

-If problems persist after you perform the above steps or if the battery fails to charge after 5 hours, it could mean that the battery is faulty.
+If problems continue to occur after you perform the above steps, it could mean that the battery is faulty.
 Contact your nearest CASIO authorized service center.

 Battery Precautions

 ■ Precautions during Use